gravity182/homeserver/Installation.md

 Note the number in the first column - `4849714`.
 It's an *[inode](https://en.wikipedia.org/wiki/Inode)* number, which is the same for these 2 files.

 By the way, data won't be deleted from your filesystem until you delete all the hardlinks.
 Practically this means you have to delete a movie from both Radarr and qBittorrent whenever you want to claim back some space.

+The above does not apply to SABnzbd as Usenet protocol doesn't even have a notion of seeding so there's no need to have multiple hardlinks.
+However, the *arr stack will still benefit from having an access to the whole data directory, since it'll be able to [move downloads instantly](https://trash-guides.info/File-and-Folder-Structure/Hardlinks-and-Instant-Moves/#what-are-instant-moves-atomic-moves).

 ---